Tanjum786/My-portfolio/README.md

 # portfolio-neog
-This is my portfolio Here i have mentioned my projects and blogs
+This is my portfolio Here i have mentioned my projects ,blogs and contact detailes

  ## Tech-stack used :
  - HTML